 Tom Barrett has a solution: The Entrepreneurial Operating System® (EOS) is a set of simple, practical real-world tools designed to help owners and leaders succeed.
 As a Professional EOS Implementer™, Tom helps teams to take a big step back to see the bigger picture and move forward in alignment.
 Tom joins us to talk about what EOS is, how you can customize it to fit your business and how to get started installing it.

-Join us at Owner Summit to connect with fellow owners and discuss strategies to improve your business.
+Join us at Owner Camp to connect with fellow owners and discuss strategies to improve your business.

 Carl Smith: Swinging by the Bureau studios today, we have got Mr. Tom Barrett from Navigate the Journey.
 How's it going, Tom?